University of Sydney

 “They retain top female talent rather than lose their skills.
 Employees are more engaged, more committed and more productive.

-“Flexibility is an investments in people and their skills and that has an impact on the bottom line.”
+“Flexibility is an investment in people and their skills and that has an impact on the bottom line.”

 While flexibility in Australia usually means reduced hours, Dr Cooper believes that employers can offer much more.